Credit / Collections Supervisor Salary

 Popular Skills for Credit / Collections Supervisor

 Collections Supervisors seem to require a rather large skill set.
-Most notably, skills in Operations Management, Bilingual, Financial Analysis, and Credit Control are correlated to pay that is above average, with boosts between 9 percent and 18 percent.
-Skills that seem to negatively impact pay include Billing and Collections.
+Most notably, skills in Operations Management, Bilingual, Financial Analysis, and Credit Control are correlated to pay that is above average, with boosts between 9 percent and 17 percent.
+At the other end of the pay range are skills like Billing and Collections.
 People who know Customer Service usually also know Negotiation and Credit Control.
 Those educated in Collections tend to be well versed in Credit Control and Negotiation.

 Pay by Experience Level for Credit / Collections Supervisor